-The recent release of Queensland’s State Budget means a change for First Home Buyers where the increased $20,000 First Home Owners Grant has not been extended and will be reducing to $15,000 from the 30th of June 2018.
+The recent release of Queensland’s State Budget means a change for First Home Buyers where the increased $20,000 First Home Owners Grant has not been extended and will be reduced to $15,000 from the 30th of June 2018.

 The increase in the First Home Owners Grant was implemented in 2016 and saw the number of Queenslanders scoring the $20,000 grant double compared to those who took advantage of the scheme when they received $15,000.

 In the first seven months of 2016-17, a recorded $46.8 million was released to 2,340 applicants wanting to construct or buy a new house, unit or townhouse worth up $750,000.